The 60th Florida Regional

 • Visit research labs to learn about exciting research and discoveries happening right now!

-• Present research at the STEM Research Competitions or during the non-competitive poster session.
+• Present research at the STEM Research Competitions or during the non-competitive poster and presentation sessions.

 Registration Information

 The Florida Regional Junior Science and Humanities Symposium (JSHS) is open to all Florida high school students (grades 9-12), select middle school students (grades 6-8), teachers, and parents.
+Competitive participation is open 9-12 grade students who are a citizen or legal permanent resident of the United States or U.S. territory.
 Chaperonage is not provided by the symposium.

-All individual registration will be through the CVENT Registration Page which is hosted through our partnership with the National Junior Science and Humanities Symposium.
+All individual registration will be through the online portal (ideal-logic) which is hosted through our partnership with the National Junior Science and Humanities Symposium (JSHS).
 Paper registration will not be accepted.

 Students $250